Llenar70/allye-doc/tutorials/Advertising_Effect_Measurement_Tutorial.md

 1. Connect an **AB Test** widget to the File widget
 2. Double-click the widget and configure as follows:
    - **Treatment Variable**: `saw_ad`
+   - **Control Group**: `0`
    - **Outcome Variable**: `converted`
 3. **Review Results**: "Looking at the results, there's a large difference in conversion rates.
-Users who saw the ad appear to have a XX% higher conversion rate than those who didn't.
+Users who saw the ad appear to have a 19.3% higher conversion rate than those who didn't.
 But is this really just the effect of the ad?"

 ### Step 2: Discovering Bias - Why Did the Difference Occur?